34 Best Apps to learn the Korean Language in 2026

 4. Pimsleur — Learn Korean through Audio

-Surround yourself with Korean whenever, wherever, with the Pimsleur Method.
+Surround yourself with Korean whenever and wherever with the Pimsleur Method.

-The Pimsleur program for language learning is an audio-based program accessible online.
-Users can access it via a website, an app, or other versions like a CD.
+The Pimsleur language-learning program is an audio-based, online program.
+Users can access it via a website, an app, or other formats, such as a CD.

-Using this method, you can learn practically and not just memorize the language.
-As soon as you begin, you will begin speaking your target language.
+Using this method, you can learn the language practically rather than merely memorizing it.
+As soon as you begin, you will start speaking your target language.

 Audio is a substantial component of Pimsleur’s content.
 Each session also has short reading, games, speaking tasks, and flashcards to help you learn new words.

-Pricing: There are two options: audio-only and premium, which include extra features other than audio.
+Pricing: There are two options: audio-only and premium, which include additional features beyond audio.
 The premium is $150 for 30 lessons and $335 for all 3 levels (90 tracks).
 There is also a $14.95 monthly option.
-Although the pricing is a little complex and costly, I think it is worth it!
+Although the pricing is complex and costly, I think it is worth it!

 You can check my entire Pimsleur review.